 Now add a Skeleton Blend between the ikchains and skeletonblend\ik node you were just using.
-Rename the node to skeletonblend\toes and set the World Space checkbox to On.
+Rename the node to skeletonblend\toes and set the World Space checkbox to On and weight1 to 1.
 Now feed the output of the rigpose\foot node into the second input.
 Click on the arrow next to Group and select the toe and ball joints.
 Press Enter.